drnsmith/warehouse-management-system/README.md

-# Warehouse Management and Optimization Project
+# Warehouse Management and Optimisation Project

 ## Overview
 This project focuses on designing and implementing a data warehouse solution to optimise warehouse operations.
 By leveraging structured data and analytical tools, the project aims to improve decision-making, enhance operational efficiency, and provide meaningful insights into inventory management, order processing, and logistics.